Stay safe for 72 hours during emergencies

 In a disaster or crisis, such as a major power outage or flood, emergency services focus on life-threatening situations first.
 Health therefore that you yourself can safely bridge at least 72 hours with food, drink, heat and light.
 This way, you not only help yourself, but also your neighbors, family and others who need help the most.

-Health that you have the following belongings for at least three days:
+Health that you have the following items for at least three days:

-- Long-lasting food: such as nuts, canned vegetables and dried fruit
+• Long-lasting foods: such as nuts, canned vegetables and dried fruits

-- Means of communication: battery-powered radio, charged mobile phone and power bank
+• Communication tools: battery-powered radio, charged cell phone and power bank

-- Hygiene products: such as toilet paper, disinfectant gel, sanitary pads, toothpaste and toothbrush
+• Hygiene products: such as toilet paper, disinfectant gel, sanitary napkins, toothpaste and toothbrush

-- Backpack or large bag: to carry items with you if you have to leave your home
+• Backpack or large bag: to take stuff with you if you have to leave your home

 Depending on your situation, you may also need medicine, baby or pet food, diapers or other specific items.

 Discuss with roommates what you will do in the event of a power outage or other emergency.
-Discuss and arrange the following:
+Discuss and make the following arrangements:

-- Health that lights are readily available: Put flashlights, candles and lighters/lights in logical places.
+• Health that lighting is readily available: Place flashlights, candles and lighters/lights in logical places.

-- Who picks up the kids or takes care of the animals?
+• Who picks up the children or takes care of the animals?

-- What arrangements do you make for needy neighbors or family?
+• What arrangements do you make about needy neighbors or relatives?

-- What do you do if no one is home?
+• What do you do when no one is home?

 Download the Zuidlimburgveilig app

-For example: if a fire breaks out in the neighborhood, releasing a lot of smoke, the app will immediately tell you whether you need to close windows and doors.
+For example, if a fire breaks out nearby that releases a lot of smoke, the app immediately tells you whether you should close windows and doors.

-A big advantage: the information on all "what to do when" pages remains available offline once you have installed the app.
+A big advantage: the information on all "what to do when" pages remains available offline once you install the app.

-Even if the power goes out or the mobile network is down, you can continue to read the information, as long as your device has enough battery.
+Even if the power goes out or the mobile network goes down, you can continue to read the information, as long as your device has enough battery.

-Tip: Download the app now so that you have immediate access during an emergency.
-You can download that app at:
+Tip: Download the app ahead of time so you can have immediate access during an emergency.
+You can download that app from:

 Communication campaign